Terai: History

 To promote economic development of the Nepal Terai, people from the hills were invited to settle in the region.
-Since only a few moved to the Terai, Indian people were encouraged to settle.
+Since only a few moved to the Terai, Indian people were further encouraged to settle.
 Immigration of Indian people increased between 1846 and 1950.
-They settled in the eastern Nepal Terai together with native Terai peoples.
+They settled in the eastern Nepal Terai, living in close proximity with native Terai peoples.

-The Indian Terai remained largely uninhabited until the end of the 19th century, as it was arduous and dangerous to penetrate the dense and marshy malarial jungle.
+The Indian Terai remained largely uninhabited until the end of the 19th century, as it was arduous and dangerous to penetrate the dense marsh- and malaria-filled jungle with its predators.

-Dacoit gangs retreated to the Terai jungles, and the area was considered lawless and primitive by the British, who sought control of the region's valuable timber reserves.
+Dacoit gangs retreated to the Terai jungles, and the area was considered lawless and wild by the British, who sought control of the region's valuable timber reserves.
 The region was densely forested with stands of foremost Sal.

 Heavy logging began in the 1920s.
 Extracted timber was exported to India to collect revenues.
 Cleared areas were subsequently used for agriculture.

 But still, the Terai jungles were teaming with wildlife.

 Inner Terai valleys historically were agriculturally productive but extremely malarial.
 Some parts were left forested by official decree during the Rana dynasty as a defensive perimeter called Char Kose Jhadi, meaning 'four kos forest'; one kos equals about 3 km.
 A British observer noted, "Plainsmen and paharis generally die if they sleep in the Terai before November 1 or after June 1."
 British travelers to Kathmandu went as fast as possible from the border at Raxaul to reach the hills before nightfall.

-Malaria was eradicated using DDT in the mid-1950s.
+Malaria was eradicated using DDT in the mid-1950s, at the unfortunate expense of future generations of birds, especially vultures, which were especially sensitive to the chemical.
 Subsequently, people from the hills migrated to the Terai.

 About 16,000 Tibetan refugees settled in the Nepal Terai in 1959–1960, followed by refugees of Nepali origin from Burma in 1964, from Nagaland and Mizoram in the late 1960s, and about 10,000 Bihari Muslims from Bangladesh in the 1970s.

 Timber export continued until 1969.
-In 1970, the king granted land to loyal ex-army personnel in the districts of Jhapa, Sunsari, Rupandehi and Banke, where seven colonies were developed for resettling about 7,000 people.
+In 1970, King Mahendra granted land to loyal ex-army personnel in the districts of Jhapa, Sunsari, Rupandehi and Banke Districts, where seven colonies were developed for resettling about 7,000 people.
 They acquired property rights over uncultivated forest and 'waste' land, thus accelerating the deforestation process in the Terai.

 Between 1961 and 1991, the annual population growth in the Terai was higher than the national average, which indicates that migration from abroad occurred at a large scale.
 Deforestation continued, and forest products from state-owned forest were partly smuggled to India.
 Community forestry was introduced in 1995.